awsome0305/infrastructure/ansible/README.md

 The pre-commit, yamllint, and ansible-lint configurations of this repository is a good starting point for your role.

-Right now, this is a good template to start with: https://github.com/Darkbat91/ansible-roletemplate - This will soon be under the rocky-linux umbrella.
+Right now, this is a good template to start with: https://github.com/Darkbat91/ansible-roletemplate - This will soon be under the circle-linux umbrella.

 ### Pre-commits / linting